 We have answers about FastMoney & Personal Loans

 We are not a lender.
-We work to connect consumers seeking installments with lenders in our national lender network.
+We work to connect consumers seeking installments with lenders and financial service providers in our national lender network.

 We, or a potential lender, may run a “soft” or “hard” pull on your credit score in order to determine eligibility.
 Generally, only a “soft” pull is done initially and then a “hard” pull may be done later on in the loan process by a lender.
 It is possible that multiple credit pulls will be done by our lenders.
 Please note that we follow the FCRA.

 If you meet the following basic requirements, you can submit an installment request: